-Our translation and interpreting courses are developed to produce industry-ready graduates that have the skills needed for a successful career in the communication, translation and interpreting sector.
+Our translation and interpreting courses are developed to produce industry-ready graduates who have the skills needed for a successful career in the communication, translation and interpreting sector.
 You’ll benefit from our combined human-artificial intelligence approach, in the development of multilingual and automated solutions.
 You’ll also interact with a network of collaborators in academia, industry and the public sector, with the opportunity to complete a virtual internship and participate in a summer school.

 We’ll help you build an engagement portfolio of all the activities you’ve undertaken to prepare for employment, including attending events and webinars, as well as joining professional bodies.
 Our opportunities will prepare you to begin work as a freelancer or as a language service provider at an international organisation, government body, university or private company.

 Many of our graduates also go on to complete a PhD with us, joining a community of research-active staff and postgraduate researchers.